AthenaBird/Sun-God-Bot/README.md

 ## Main Functionality

-The main purpose of Sun God Bot is to be praised and provide a welcoming environment for the citizens of UCSD 22 Discord server.
-The prefix for all commands is `sg!`
+The prefix for all commands is `sg!`.

 ## Badges